 - In the South, a lot of people love football, basketball or baseball, but I’m a little different in that I prefer more offbeat sports like soccer, swimming, and western riding.

-- A lot of people have “guilty pleasures”, but I don’t feel guilt about activities that give me pleasure; however, I don’t share my enjoyment of Yoga with any of my male friends.
+- A lot of people have “guilty pleasures”, but I don’t feel guilty about activities that give me pleasure; however, I don’t share my enjoyment of Yoga with any of my male friends.

 - My best friend is named Rocky, and he and I have been close since high school.
 It has always been a consistent, healthy friendship based on mutual respect.
 I believe longtime friends are important as they keep us grounded.
 I’m so very thankful for all my friends from youth who have remained close over the decades.

-- Finally, my Bucket List continues to grow: I would, finally, like to learn to fly airplanes; experience helicopter skiing; spend more time in the mountains during the winter with family and friends; watch my daughter grow into an even more amazing young woman; never retire; watch Obamacare become dismantled; take care of my Father; and find my soul mate with whom I’ll share the rest of my life.
+- Finally, my Bucket List continues to grow: I would, finally, like to learn to fly airplanes; experience helicopter skiing; spend more time in the mountains during the winter with family and friends; watch my daughter grow into an even more amazing young woman.

 Feel free to start a conversation the next time you’re in the office.
 I bet we have a lot in common!